raspberrypilearning/astro-pi-mission-zero/en/step_3.md

 --- task ---

 **Choose:** a second colour to display on the Sense HAT LED matrix and set up the colour variable below your first colour variable.

 [[[ambient-colours]]]

+For example, if you picked forest green, your code would look like this:

 --- code ---
 ---